Why do cats hiss?

 - Your cat may even hiss at you if he is in pain and you go near him

-If you are confronted with a hissing cat it is a definite warning to back off.
+A hissing cat is warning you to back off.
 We have already covered injuries caused by cat bites and scratches.
 It is vital that we read their body language and signals that they are giving off.
-Many pet owners are injured by their cat because they fail to heed the warning they’ve been given.
 A hissing cat is telling you to back off, even if it is your own cat, who knows and loves you, he’s warning you.

 What to do if a cat hisses at you

 Heed his warnings and back off.
 If he’s your cat, give him some space and then try again once he has calmed down.
-If you have a cat who suddenly starts hissing (repeatedly) for no apparent reason, it may be worth having him checked out by a veterinarian.
-There may be an underlying medical reason, such as pain.
-Any changes in behaviour should be investigated.
+If you have a cat who suddenly starts to hiss for no apparent reason, he should be see a veterinarian as there may be an underlying medical reason, such as pain.
+It is important to investigate any change in behaviour.